FluentValidation/FluentValidation/docs/built-in-validators.md

 * `{PropertyValue}` – Current value of the property

 ## Greater Than Validator
-Ensures that the value of the specified property is greater than a particular value (or greater than the value of another property)
+Ensures that the value of the specified property is greater than a particular value (or greater than the value of another property).

 Example:
 ```csharp
 //Greater than a particular value